 While a student or Australian Apprentice may be eligible for an ABSTUDY Award, they are not automatically entitled to all benefits and allowances payable under the Award.
 Each benefit and allowance has specific qualification criteria and limits upon the assistance payable.
 Refer to the Chapters on the specific allowances and benefits for details of the qualification and limits for each.

-Chapter 15: Schooling A Award
+Specific Eligibility Criteria for ABSTUDY Awards: Chapter 15 - Schooling A Award